TeaFlex/DiPiCar/README.md

-# Dipicar 🚗
+# DiPi Car 🚗

-DiPiCar is an API aimed at controlling a car built by the user.
+DiPi Car is an API aimed at controlling a car built by the user.
 This supports video streaming between the server and the client (if the car is equipped with a camera module).

 ##  Requirements